michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.3 =
+- Added the ability to reveal more than one elements to the `revealer` custom field type with a small braking change.
 - Tweaked certain routines not to be triggered in irrelevant pages.
 - Tweaked the field type registration process to be faster.
 - Fixed an undefined index warning in the `AdminPageFramework_Property_MetaBox_Page` class.